 Visions and Dreams: Asheville Domain Investor Meetup

-With a full day of activity ahead of us at the 1st Annual Asheville Domain Investor Meetup, Rick Schwartz picked up where left off from the Cocktail Party, and kicked off Friday with a generous and heartfelt welcome.
+With a full day of activity ahead of us at the 1st Annual Asheville Domain Investor Meetup, Rick Schwartz picked up where he left off from the Cocktail Party and kicked off Friday with a generous and heartfelt welcome.

 Unlike the typical conference bound by the constraints of structure and a time-based agenda down to the very second, Friday felt more like an unconference model as attendees filled the Skyline Room.

-Rick welcomed attendees, shared a few personal stories, and vision casted a bit about the current state of the domain industry as well as where he sees the industry headed in the near future.
+Rick welcomed attendees, shared a few personal stories, and vision cast a bit about the domain industry’s current state and where he sees the industry headed in the near future.

-Rick clocked all of about 10 minutes, before ushering attendees into uncharted waters of open mic sharing of why we choose to attend, what we expected to receive, and what we could offer by way of our own experiences.
+Rick clocked all of about 10 minutes before ushering attendees into uncharted waters of an open mic, sharing why we chose to attend, what we expected to receive, and what we could offer by way of our own experiences.

 There were many topics discussed and covered in the span of 4 hours Friday, but here are a few that surfaced a few times or were simply valuable: